eoinkelly/eoinkelly.github.io/source/_posts/2014-04-12-not-your-grandads-progressive-enhancement.markdown

 ### Progressive enhancement revisited

 The central idea that the HTML document should make sense without anything else just doesn't make sense to folks making web applications.
 The "job to be done" of a content based site is to get that content from the screen into the brains of readers.
-This is a job that HTML is capable of doing on it's own (season with CSS and JS to taste).
+This is a job that HTML is capable of doing by itself (season with CSS and JS to taste).

-Consider a "Photoshop" alike web application as indicitive of the complex, ambitious things we are trying to build on the web now.
+Consider a "Photoshop" alike web application as indicative of the complex, ambitious things we are trying to build on the web now.
 The jobs to be done here might be:

 * _cut this image up into 3 pieces_
 * _adjust the blue in this image to match our logo_